 The presence of persistent abdominal pain or yellowish skin may be an indication you have liver disease.
-Krishna Rayapudi, MD offers various hepatology services to diagnose and treat liver disease, including cirrhosis and liver cancer, at Gastro Office in Hilliard, Ohio.
-Dr. Rayapudi offers in-office liver testing and creates a comprehensive treatment plan to address your symptoms and alleviate your discomfort.
+Krishna Rayapudi, MD and Rohan Modi, MD offer various hepatology services to diagnose and treat liver disease, including cirrhosis and liver cancer, at Gastro Office in Hilliard, Ohio.
+The team offers in-office liver testing and creates a comprehensive treatment plan to address your symptoms and alleviate your discomfort.
 Find out more about treatment options for liver disease by scheduling a consultation online or by phone.

 Your liver helps with digestion by making bile, which helps you break down dietary fats, and it processes nutrients from the food you eat.
 The liver also helps create all kinds of substances your body needs to function correctly, and it helps eliminate toxins and drugs from your body.